How to Sue a Home Warranty Company: Small Claims Court Guide

 Start collecting the following the moment your claim is denied:

-• Your warranty contract — Highlight every section that applies to your claim, including coverage terms, exclusions, and dispute resolution language
+• Your warranty contract with every section that applies to your claim highlighted, including coverage terms, exclusions, and dispute resolution language

-• Maintenance and service records — Receipts for HVAC tune-ups, appliance servicing, or any professional maintenance show you met your policy obligations
+• Maintenance and service records like receipts for HVAC tune-ups, appliance servicing, or any professional maintenance to show you met your policy obligations

-• Photos and video — Visual documentation of the failed system or appliance, ideally timestamped
+• Photos and video of the failed system or appliance, ideally timestamped

-• All communications — Emails, chat logs, and written notes from phone calls (include dates, times, and representative names)
+• All communications including emails, chat logs, and written notes from phone calls (include dates, times, and representative names)

-• Third-party repair estimates — Independent contractor quotes that establish the actual cost of repair or replacement
+• Third-party repair estimates from independent contractors that establish the actual cost of repair or replacement

 Pincher's Pro Tip